espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

     TDM Mode
     ^^^^^^^^

-    TDM mode supports upto 16 slots, these slots can be enabled by :cpp:member:`i2s_tdm_slot_config_t::slot_mask`.
+    TDM(Time Division Multiplexing) mode supports upto 16 slots, these slots can be enabled by :cpp:member:`i2s_tdm_slot_config_t::slot_mask`.
 But due to the hardware limitation, only upto 4 slots are supported while the slot is set to 32 bit-width, and 8 slots for 16 bit-width, 16 slots for 8 bit-width.
 The slot communication format of TDM is almost same as standard mode, but there are some small differences between them.

-    - **Philip Format**： Data signal have one bit shift comparing to the WS(word select) signal.
+    - **Philip Format**: Data signal have one bit shift comparing to the WS(word select) signal.
 And no matter how many slots are contained in one frame, the duty of WS signal will always keep 50%.

     .. wavedrom:: /../_static/diagrams/i2s/tdm_philip.json